aholtsberg/Molysynth/README.md

 ## Ideas for future work

 Some future work remains in the tracker.
-Autotune is not mentioned since I tried it and it makes no sense having it, simply because it feels no good to play with it and I don't want to put development efforts into something that will not be used.
+Autotune is not mentioned since I tried it and it makes no sense having it, simply because it feels no good playing with it and I don't want to put development efforts into something that will not be used.
 Tell me if you need it and I may put it back.